-The Company's GBL1 licence was converted to a GBL licence on 01st July 2021 and is operating under the new tax regime.
-Under the new regime, the Company is be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
+The Company is able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
 Other types of income not falling within the categories of income benefitting from the partial exemption will be taxed at 15%.
 As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritian tax liability based on the foreign tax charged on the income in the foreign jurisdiction.

-At 31 December 2021, the Company had accumulated tax losses of USD 47,548,425 (2020: USD 37,114,279) and therefore was not liable to income tax.
+At 31 December 2022, the Company had accumulated tax losses of USD 36,214,610 (2021: USD 37,099,320) and therefore was not liable to income tax.

-Tax losses amounting to USD 24,658 has been lapsed during the year.
+Tax losses amounting to USD 919,056 has been lapsed during the year.